KelvenH/CarbSum/README.md

    ### User Stories

    #### As a User;
-   * I have the nutrional info and weight and want to be able to calculate the carbs quickly
+   * I have the nutritional info and weight and want to be able to calculate the carbs quickly
-   * I am not in posession of the nutrional information and / or weight and want to be able to calculate the carbs quickly
+   * I am not in posession of the nutritional information and / or weight and want to be able to calculate the carbs quickly
    * I want to be able to seach and find food items quickly
    * I want to be able to register to access personalised features
+   * I want clear guidance how to use the site

    #### As a Returning User;
    * I want to be able to log into my account / dashboard